discord/sample-game-integration/README.md

 - Connect to the local Discord RPC socket.
 Be sure to scan the available port range.
 This is done in the `connect()` function in `client/src/App.js`
 - Once connected:
-  - Check if you have already connected to Discord with this user.
-To do this, you would want to return a valid access_token when the user Logs In to your game servers.
-The example `/login` endpoint shows what yours might do.
+  - Check if you have already authorized Discord for this user.
+To do this, you should return a valid Discord `access_token` when the user logs in to your game servers.
+The example `/login` endpoint shows what your login payload might return.
 Depending on the results...
   - **if you don't have the user's access token:** you need to get an RPC Token from Discord API to trade for a user's `code`.
 Retrive the RPC token as shown in the `/discord_auth` route in `server/index.py`.
      Then trade that `rpc_token` for a user's code by calling `AUTHORIZE` over the RPC socket as shown in `App.js`.